ashfame/ashfame/README.md

 🔴💊 Driven by a clear-eyed understanding of how the world works, I'm building towards positive transformation through value creation and strategic capital allocation.

 ##### BIO
-- 🏢 Currently working on [Data Liberation](https://github.com/WordPress/try-wordpress/) initiative in [Automattic](https://automattic.com/)
+- 🏢 Currently working on [Gutenberg Collaborative Editing exploration](https://github.com/ashfame/gutenberg-collaborative-editing) initiative in [Automattic](https://automattic.com/)
 - 🌍 Tech Stack: `Go`, `TypeScript`, `PHP`
 - 🚀 Bullish on Bitcoin and blockchain to unshackle our civilization.